Betty White must be protected from 2016. So this man started a campaign

 Fans took to social media urging the 94-year-old Golden Girl and internet darling to take care and stay healthy.

-There's no word on whether Betty White will accept Hrysikos' offer to stand guard and protect her.
-So the South Carolina man said he would donate the money raised to the Spartanburg Little Theatre.
+So Hrysikos said he would donate the money raised to the Spartanburg Little Theatre.

 "We need new artists to carry the mantel of all the great ones we lost this year so keep sharing and donating to ensure a better 2017 for the arts," Hrysikos wrote.